shakfu/chuck-max/README.md

 - `make full`: build the external by building all of the dependencies except for `libfaust` from source.
 This is the previous way of building a base + advanced chugins system.
 It is only for advanced builders who want maximum flexibility in their builds.

+- `make nomp3`: same as `make full` except without support for the mp3 format.
+Try this variant if you are unable to build using `make full` on intel mac and/or older macOS versions.

 - `make light`: Same as `make full` except for `libsndfile` multi-file format support, which means that (.mp3, flac, vorbis, opus, ogg) formats are not supported in this build.
 Only `.wav` files can be used.

 ## Usage